MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-text-moderation.md

 All text sent to a chat control with moderation enabled have moderation applied, regardless of the sender's own moderation settings.
 Text messages received by a chat control with moderation enabled have the `chatText` field in `PartyChatTextReceivedStateChange` replaced with the moderated version.

 More fields are present on the `PartyChatTextReceivedStateChange` to enable more complex scenarios, such as giving users an option to view an unfiltered version of the text.
-Refer to the [PartyChatTextReceivedStateChange](reference/structs/partychattextreceivedstatechange.md) reference page for more information.
+For more information, see the [PartyChatTextReceivedStateChange](reference/structs/partychattextreceivedstatechange.md) reference page.

 If moderating a text message fails, either due to a service error or because the text was deemed offensive by the service without being able to identify specific terms, then the entire text message is masked with asterisks.
-You can determine if this has happened by looking at `PartyChatTextReceivedOptions` enum provided in the `options` field of `PartyChatTextReceivedStateChange`.
+The `PartyChatTextReceivedOptions` enum provided in the `options` field of `PartyChatTextReceivedStateChange` contains more information when this error case occurs.

 ## Adjusting filtering levels